natenka/pyneng-book-en/docs/source/book/09_functions/create_func.rst

 Creation of function:

 * functions are created with a reserved word ``def``
-* ``def`` followed by function name and round brackets
+* ``def`` followed by function name and parentheses
-* parameters that function accepts inside brackets
+* parameters that function accepts inside parentheses
-* after round brackets goes colon and from a new line with indent there is a block of code that function executes
+* after parentheses goes colon and from a new line with indent there is a block of code that function executes
 * optionally, the first line can be ``docstring``
 * function can use ``return`` operator